-- A. Program objectives: Phase II of the program trains students to become expert scholars able to contribute to their chosen field; to advance knowledge and understanding; and to address issues of global, national, and/or regional concern.
+A. Program objectives: Phase II of the program trains students to become expert scholars able to contribute to their chosen field; to advance knowledge and understanding; and to address issues of global, national, and/or regional concern.
 Students develop in-depth expertise in anthropology research areas; carry out research on a problem of significant interest to their field; and learn methods most relevant for their research focus.
-Students should also develop the skills to teach students at a college/university level and to carry out the professional duties of a Ph.D. scholar. - B. Supervisory Committee: Before the first semester in Phase II for continuing students and at the beginning of the first semester for those students admitted with an outside MA, the student selects a supervisory committee.
+Students should also develop the skills to teach students at a college/university level and to carry out the professional duties of a Ph.D. scholar.

+B. Supervisory Committee: Before the first semester in Phase II for continuing students and at the beginning of the first semester for those students admitted with an outside MA, the student selects a supervisory committee.
 The PhD supervisory committee consists of three or more faculty members who agree to serve on the student's committee, with at least half being members in good standing of the Anthropology Graduate Faculty (which is listed online).
 The chair or co-chairs of the student's PhD supervisory committee must be members in good standing of the Anthropology Graduate Faculty who have been approved to chair doctoral committees by the Anthropology Graduate Committee and the ASU Office of Graduate Education.
 If the student completed the MIP in SHESC the chair may or may not be the Phase I supervisor.

-The committee chair writes a memo to the Anthropology Graduate Committee explaining how the committee membership is appropriate to guide the student and supervise the student's research for a PhD in Anthropology.
-The Anthropology Graduate Committee and the ASU Office of Graduate Education then approve the supervisory committee.
-Subsequent changes to the student's committee must be approved by the Anthropology Graduate Committee, and reported to the ASU Office of Graduate Education.
-The supervisory committee helps the student develop an appropriate Phase II (doctoral) Plan of Study (Section IV.C). - C. Plan of Study ("POS"): By the end of the first year in Phase II, the student develops, with the consultation and approval of their supervisory committee, a POS for Phase II that addresses the course requirements listed above (Section III.B) that have not been fulfilled during Phase I (MA) course work at ASU, as well as ASU Office of Graduate Education requirements, as follows.
-In accordance with ASU Office of Graduate Education policies, the POS must include at least 54 post-MA hours, including (a) 30 hours of coursework or independent study (e.g., Research and Conference) prior to candidacy, (b) 12 research hours (ASB/ASM 792), and (c) 12 dissertation hours (ASB/ASM 799).
+Two memos are prepared, and submitted to the Student Success Specialist, along with the Committee Formation form\\\.
+(1) The student writes a brief memo\\\ describing their scientific and logistical plans for dissertation research.
+(2) The committee chair writes a memo\\\ to the Graduate Director explaining how the committee membership is appropriate to guide the student and supervise the student's research for a PhD in Anthropology.
+The form and memos are reviewed and signed by the Graduate Director, and then they are submitted to the ASU Office of Graduate Education for approval.
+Subsequent changes to the student's committee must be approved by the Graduate Director, and reported to the ASU Office of Graduate Education.
+The supervisory committee helps the student develop an appropriate Phase II (doctoral) Plan of Study (Section IV.C).

+C. Plan of Study ("POS"): By the end of the first year in Phase II, the student develops, with the consultation and approval of their supervisory committee, a POS for Phase II that addresses the course requirements listed above (Section III.B) that have not been fulfilled during Phase I (MA) course work at ASU, as well as ASU Office of Graduate Education requirements, as follows.
+In accordance with ASU Office of Graduate Education policies, the POS must include at least 54 post-MA hours, including (a) 30 hours of coursework or independent study (e.g., Research and Conference) prior to candidacy, (b) 12 research hours (ASB/ASM

+792), and (c) 12 dissertation hours (ASB/ASM 799).
 There are no formal foreign language requirements, although a student's committee may require proficiency in a foreign language in order to approve a POS.
-The POS is formally filed with the ASU Office of Graduate Education.
-Subsequent changes to the POS must be approved by the student's committee and formally reported to the

-Office of Graduate Education and the SHESC Graduate Coordinator in an approved manner.
+The POS is formally filed online with the ASU Office of Graduate Education.
+Subsequent changes to the POS must be approved by the student's committee and formally reported to the Office of Graduate Education and the SHESC Graduate Coordinator in an approved manner.